notkarenyi/hsg-fc/README.md

 ### Get the data

 1. Download all current quarter finance applications as a ZIP file and unzip it on your computer.
+2. Put it in a folder called `/Quarter Year` in this repository, (see below for how to download the repository).
+For example: `/Spring 2024`.
+3. You may need to edit lines in the Excel applications as needed to overcome bugs in how people filled it out compared to how the computer is expecting the data to look, but hopefully this will be minimal.

 ### Get the code